dowgirt/awareson/README.md

 ## Features

-- **The application connects to a MySQL or PostgreSQL database via a private endpoint**
+- **The application connects to a MySQL database via a private endpoint**

 - **Provides simple UI to store and retrieve data from the database**

 - **Includes a simple test to verify database connectivity**

-- **The application is packaged into a Docker image with a provided Dockerfile for local build and run.**
+- **The application is packaged into a Docker image with a provided Dockerfile for build and run.**

 - **Terraform scripts enable provisioning infrastructure across multiple environments (dev, staging, production), including:**
   - Azure App Service